Macy's tops expectations for the first quarter as luxury and beauty sales shine

 Macy's comparable sales fell 1.6%.
 Bluemercury comparable sales jumped 4.3% and Bloomingdale’s comparable sales rose 0.8%.

+Macy’s said that its first 50 traditional locations that have been revamped achieved comparable sales gains of 3.3% in the quarter, excluding licensed and third-party businesses.
+Spring calls them the “leading indicator” of its business in the future.

-Macy's said Tuesday that its credit card revenues declined by $45 million to $117 million, in part due to higher delinquency rates.
+Quarterly credit card revenues declined by $45 million to $117 million, Macy's said, in part due to higher delinquency rates.

-Macy's is trying to shore up sales by accelerating the expansion of small-format stores, while closing locations where sales have lagged.

-The company is opening 30 small-format locations through the fall of 2025, nearly tripling the current count to roughly 42 of the new format locations that Macy's believes are more convenient for customers.
-It's closing 150 unproductive stores over the next three years, a third of them by end of 2024.

 Macy's is under pressure by investors to accelerate growth.
 In April, it named two independent directors to its board backed by Arkhouse Management, ending for now a push by the activist investor to replace most of the board and eventually, acquire the iconic department store chain.